 From a young age, some children like picking their clothes, so it might be a good idea to involve them in the process or offer an alternative.

-And you know what, five years from now, you might smile when seeing your daughter wearing her Frozen dress with her yellow boots, because it was just so “her”.
+And you know what, five years from now, you will smile when seeing your daughter wearing her Frozen dress with her yellow boots, because it was just so “her”.

 Dress for the season and location

-If the session is taking place outdoor, make sure everyone is warm and comfortable.
+If the session is taking place outdoors, make sure everyone is warm and comfortable.

 - I would usually recommend avoiding big logos and labels, as they can be distracting and will date a photo quicker.